sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Container wait/inspect/exec<br/>
       * For docker wait/inspect/exec, run that command on docker-id instead of name.
       * There is no control on names of the dockers started by kubernetes
-      * All the coniners are updated to record their docker-id in State-DB
+      * All the containers are required to record their docker-id in State-DB
       * Use the docker-id from STATE-DB, to run the docker commands.

 * The containers started in either mode, are required to record their start & end as follows in STATE-DB.